USS San Antonio: Ship's coat of arms

 The colors of the shield and star are adapted from the Texan state flag.
-The star also commemorates the "Lone Star" and first ship to bear the name San Antonio.
-Red is the color for valor and sacrifice, blue is for loyalty and white, purity of purpose.
+The star also commemorates the "Lone Star" and first United States Navy ship to bear the name San Antonio.
+Red is the color for valor and sacrifice, blue is for loyalty, and white is for purity of purpose.
 The Alamo honors the men who were killed fighting for the independence of Texas from Mexico.
 The bluebonnets refer to the beauty and majesty of Texas and the olive branch highlights the ship's peacekeeping mission.
 The trident and cannon represent the old and new weaponry.
-The cannonballs and nineteenth century cannon were similar weapons used by the brave men that defended the Alamo.
-The trident, symbol of sea prowess, also represents the "mobility triad" that USS San Antonio is built for.
-The crossed Navy and Marine Corps swords represent cooperation and teamwork of the United States Navy and the United States Marine Corps.
+The cannonballs and 19th-century cannon were similar to weapons used by the brave men who defended the Alamo.
+The trident, symbol of sea prowess, also represents the "mobility triad" for which USS San Antonio was built.
+The crossed Navy and Marine Corps swords represent co-operation and teamwork of the United States Navy and the United States Marine Corps.